-City of Lincoln Council has today highlighted its significant concern at Lincolnshire County Council’s Heritage Service review, and the impact it will have on the city’s Usher Art Gallery and many works of art and historical artefacts which are currently in the safe keeping of the county council.
+City of Lincoln Council has today highlighted its significant concern at Lincolnshire County Council’s Heritage Service review, and the impact it will have on the city’s Usher Art Gallery.

 Last week, the county council announced the outcome of its Heritage Services review.
 Two key proposals were:

 a. to change the use of the Usher Gallery from an art gallery to a small gallery space, Coroner’s Court and office space for a relocated registrar/celebratory service, and

 b. to hand back to the city council almost 30,000 works of art and artefacts of significant historical value.
 This collection represents the rich heritage of the city and wider county.

 Despite overwhelming public opposition to the proposals, which saw 75 per cent of respondents to its consultation being against the proposal, the county council has agreed to progress with the changes and seek their senior member sign-off in early September 2019.

 In response to the county council’s consultation on its plans earlier this year, the city council responded with a letter against the proposal for significant changes at the Usher Gallery and requested the county council explore alternative opportunities to retain the building as an art gallery operated directly by them or in conjunction with another organisation.

 The latest revelation by the county council that it intends to hand back all of the art and historical artefacts was not something they consulted the city council, the public or stakeholders on.
 When this threat was made, in late May 2019, it came as a complete surprise to the city council.
 All of these items need specialist storage, which the county council possesses and the city council does not.

 The county council has now stated that If the city council does not agree to its proposals, they intend to hand the Usher Gallery back to the city council - despite being only a few years into a fifty year lease.